 \subsection{Objectives Functions}

 \begin{itemize} \item \textit{Minimum Normalized Squared Euclidean Distance} ($d_{\text{min}}^{2}$): measures the energy consumption of the signals, based on the error probability bound given in (\ref{Prob_error}).
-It is clear that an increase of $d_{\text{min}}^{2}$ can be seen as a reduction in the mean energy per information bit $E_{b}$ for the same targeted probability error. \item \textit{Bandwidth Occupancy} (BW): estimates the BW occupancy of the signal.
-We divided the BW occupancy into two measurements; the first one computes $99\%$ of the signal power inside $BT_{\text{b}}$, where $T_{\text{b}}=T_{\text{s}}/\log_{2}M$.
-The second measurement computes $99.9\%$ of the power inside $BT_b$, where with the second measurement, we obtain a better idea about the out-of-band leakage.
+It is clear that an increase of $d_{\text{min}}^{2}$ can be seen as a reduction in the mean energy per information bit $E_{b}$ for the same targeted probability error. \item \textit{Bandwidth Occupancy} ($BW$): estimates the $BW$ occupancy of the signal.
+We divided the $BW$ occupancy into two measurements; the first one computes $99\%$ of the signal power inside $BT_{\text{b}}$, where $T_{\text{b}}=T_{\text{s}}/\log_{2}M$ and $ B $ represents the total bandwidth occupancy and not half of it due to the unsymmetrical spectrum shape form of the SSB-FSK modulation.
+The second measurement computes $99.9\%$ of the power inside $BT_b$.
+With the second measurement, we obtain a better idea about the out-of-band leakage.
 We noted the two measurements $B_{99}$ and $B_{999}$, respectively.
-The objective of these measurements is to estimate the BW occupancy of $BT_{\text{b}}$.
-We note that the bandwidth $BT_{\text{b}}$ is normalized to the data rate in terms of bits carried per second so that schemes with different modulation levels $M$ can be compared.
-Moreover, $ B $ represents the total bandwidth occupancy and not half of it due to the unsymmetrical spectrum shape form of the SSB-FSK modulation. \item \textit{Single-Sideband Loss} (SSB-LOSS): the SSB-LOSS is a specific objective function defined only for SSB-FSK signals (as they are the only CPM signals having this spectral feature).
-SSB-LOSS estimates the percentage of power loss in the lower band (the respectively upper band for negative modulation indices $h$) of the PSD.\\ \end{itemize} Due to the enormous computational complexity of all of these metrics, we have to establish an order of priority order among them.
-Therefore, we provide the highest priority degree to the signal energy consumption and BW occupancy, where we try to find certain tradeoffs between these two objective functions.
-Based on these tradeoffs, we subsequently try to reduce the SSB-LOSS.
+These measurements' objective is to estimate the $BW$ occupancy of $BT_{\text{b}}$.
+We note that the bandwidth $BT_{\text{b}}$ is normalized to the data rate in terms of bits carried per second so that schemes with different modulation levels $M$ can be compared. \item \textit{Complexity} ($N_{\text{s}}$): it is given by the number of states used to implement the MLSD receiver \cite[ch.3, p.111-p.113]{anderson2013digital}:

-It is worth highlighting that we can also consider the complexity (based on the number of states of the Viterbi algorithm performing the MLSD) as a fourth objective function.
-However, we chose not to include it in this paper.
-It will be presented in another study, discussing optimal and sub-optimal receivers.